 Feedback is the heart of the customer experience.
 Without feedback, you can't grow, and many companies have been able to understand it.

-However, some companies have failed to get valuable customers ratings.
+However, some companies have failed to get valuable customer ratings.

-Here is what you should not do when asking for reviews.
+Here is what you should not do when sending customer satisfaction surveys.

 Don't ask for feedback too often

-It can be quite interesting to have continuous feedback about everything the company does.
+It can be quite interesting to have continuous surveys about everything the company does.
 The thing is, it can be quite annoying for your customers.

-This is where response rates go down and answer quality decrease because of customers being tired by your questions.
+This is where response rates go down and answer quality decreases because customers are tired of your questions.

 Instead of continually asking, get feedback smartly.
 Ask at the right time, using tools like Crisp, you can use the chat to survey customers.